NoahZinsmeister/web3-webpacked/README.md

 - `window.w3w.getNetworkId()`: Returns the current network id as a `Number`.
 - `window.w3w.getNetworkName([networkId])`: Returns the name of a network (defaults to the current network).
 - `window.w3w.getNetworkType([networkId])`: Returns the type of a network (defaults to the current network).
 - `window.w3w.signTypedData(typedData)`: Signs typed data with the current default account per [this article](https://medium.com/metamask/scaling-web3-with-signtypeddata-91d6efc8b290).
 Returns the signing address, message hash, and signature.
-The validity of the returned signature is guaranteed.
+The returned signature is guaranteed to have originated from the returned address.
-- `window.w3w.etherscanFormat(type, data[, networkId])`: Returns an [Etherscan](https://etherscan.io/) link to a given `transaction` or `address`.
+- `window.w3w.etherscanFormat(type, data[, networkId])`: Returns an [Etherscan](https://etherscan.io/) link to a given `transaction` or `address` (defaults to the current network).
 - `window.w3w.libraries.`
   - `eth-sig-util`: Exposes the [eth-sig-util](https://github.com/MetaMask/eth-sig-util) package.
   - `ethereumjs-util`: Exposes the [ethereumjs-util](https://github.com/ethereumjs/ethereumjs-util) package.